sethgibb/r6StatParser/README.md

 This a script made to parse the JSON output produced by r6-dissect.

 Some wierd band-aid behavior has to be taken due to some inconsistent output from r6-dissect.
-I don't expect this to be the most well coded thing I've every created beacuse of this
+I don't expect this to be the most well coded thing I've ever created beacuse of this

 Get the latest version of r6-dissect here: https://github.com/redraskal/r6-dissect/releases